giahagiahuy/shortlink/README.md

 - Longer Short Codes: Increase short code length from 6 to 7+ characters to allow more unique combinations (62⁷ ≫ 62⁶).
 - Uniqueness & Performance: As the number of rows grows, uniqueness checks and lookups can become slower.Use read replicas for scaling read-heavy decode operations.
-- Horizontally scalling: Use multiple app instances behind a load balancer.
+- Horizontally scaling: Use multiple app instances behind a load balancer.
 - Caching: Use Redis to cache short code lookups to reduce DB hits.
 - API Rate Limiting: Use Rack::Attack to protect against abuse and DDoS.
 - Monitoring / Logging: Use tools like Sentry or New Relic for visibility into errors and performance.